Updated on August 29, 2018

-Under the Green Management 2020 mid-term environmental targets, Sony worked to reduce the consumption of water at its sites in line with its target of achieving an absolute reduction of 5%, compared with the fiscal 2015 level, by fiscal 2020.
-In fiscal 2016, Sony sites used approximately 11.63 million m3 of water, a decrease of approximately 6% compared with the fiscal 2015 level.
-Water consumption per unit of consolidated net sales was 1.28 m3/million yen in Japan and 0.25 m3/million yen outside Japan.
+Under the Green Management 2020 mid-term environmental targets, Sony is working to reduce the consumption of water at its sites in line with its target of achieving an absolute reduction of 5%, compared with the fiscal 2015 level, by fiscal 2020.
+In fiscal 2017, Sony sites used approximately 13.91 million m3 of water, an increase of approximately 20% compared with the fiscal 2016 level.
+The main increase was attributable to an increase in device production volumes.
+Water consumption per unit of consolidated net sales was 1.41 m3/million yen in Japan and 0.49 m3/million yen outside Japan.

 For semiconductor and consumer electronic products, vast amounts of water are needed not only in the manufacturing process but also in the recycling process.
-At its plants all over the world, Sony is taking a variety of measures to preserve local water resources, including wastewater and rainwater recycling and initiatives for reducing water consumption.
+At its plants all over the world, Sony is taking a variety of measures to preserve local water resources, including wastewater, recycling and initiatives for reducing water consumption.
 Examples of these initiatives are described below.

 Sony Semiconductor Manufacturing Corporation completed an initiative for controlling water consumption at Nagasaki Technology Center, a semiconductor production plant, when it installed a new production line intended to boost production capacity.
 As one part of this initiative, the center began reusing wastewater for gas detoxification equipment, which renders the gases used in the semiconductor production process harmless.
 A large quantity of industrial water is needed to eliminate the toxins in such gases, and with the installation of the new production line and additional gas detoxification equipment, the amount of industrial water consumption was set for an increase.
 In response, the center installed a wastewater recovery system to reuse the wastewater from the gas detoxification equipment, enabling it to recover and reuse about 80% of the water.
 Moreover, the center began using the system to recover and reuse wastewater from other production equipment, allowing it to significantly limit the increase in industrial water consumption related to increased production.